cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 <HighlightBox type=”info”>

-Google provides the [gRPC project](https://blog.conan.io/2019/03/06/Serializing-your-data-with-Protobuf.html), a universal RPC framework, that supports Protobuf directly.
-See the section entitled Compiler Invocation for more information about the process.
+Google provides the [gRPC project](https://blog.conan.io/2019/03/06/Serializing-your-data-with-Protobuf.html), a universal RPC framework that supports Protobuf directly.
+See the section titled [Compiler Invocation](https://developers.google.com/protocol-buffers/docs/reference/cpp-generated#invocation) for more information about this process.

 </HighlightBox>